awslabs/aws-security-assessment-solution/README.md

 ## Scan types

-By default, SAT2 will run a basic scan which includes 13 checks.
-You can choose to run an intermediate or full check by choosing a different ProwlerScanType parameter value.
+By default, SAT2 will run an intermediate scan, which runs every critical and high severity check.
+You can choose to run a basic or full scan by choosing a different ProwlerScanType parameter value.

 For example, a single account scan using the intermediate scan option would use this command: